Glossary

 Heating Curve

 Almost all heat pumps, and many condensing boilers control the heated water temperature (to the radiators etc) using a Heating Curve.
-To explain – It makes sense to have the radiators warmer when its colder outside.
-The ‘curve’ setting dictates the water temperature relative to outside conditions.
-Each manufacturer has a different number setting.
+To explain – It is more energy-efficient to reduce the radiator temperature on milder days.
+The setting is usually displayed as a graph, and the ‘curve’ dictates the water temperature relative to outside conditions.
+Each manufacturer has a different method.
 Read your user manual for a description relating to your product.

 Heat Exchanger